Search for Schools

 Another popular conspiracy swirling on social media is the belief that the Covidf-19 virus can be spread through contact with someone that has been vaccinated—a concept known as “vaccine shedding.”
 This phenomenon was observed in rare cases with the oral polio vaccine of the 1950s when an individual came in contact with the feces of someone who had been vaccinated.
 However, vaccine shedding is not possible with the Covid-19 vaccine, Dr. Palmer explained.

-The Bottom Line: The Effectiveness of Vaccines
+The Bottom Line: Vaccines are Effective and Safe

 Nina Chamlou is an avid writer and multimedia content creator from Portland, OR.
 She writes about aviation, travel, business, technology, healthcare, and education.
 You can find her floating around the Pacific Northwest in diners and coffee shops, studying the locale from behind her MacBook.